-Installment sale.
-The gain from an installment sale of an asset qualifying for long-term capital gain treatment in the year of sale continues to be long term in later tax years.
+capital gain treatment in the year of sale continues to be long term in later tax years.
 If it is short term in the year of sale, it continues to be short term when payments are received in later tax years.

-The date the installment payment is received determines the capital gains rate that should be applied not the date the asset was sold under an installment the machinery you got in the exchange.
-Your holding period for this machinery began on December 5, 2004.
-Therefore, you held it longer than 1 year.
+The date the installment payment is received determines the capital gains rate that should be applied not the date the asset was sold under an installment contract.